Weather today in Northeast: Moderate rain likely to occur at many places over NE region

 As per the local forecast for Guwahati and its neighbourhood, generally cloudy sky with one or two spells of rain or thundershower has been predicted.

-Maximum and minimum temperatures are most likely to be 33°C and 25°C respectively.
+Maximum and minimum temperatures are most likely to be 30°C and 25°C respectively.
 Detailed weather forecast for the Northeast, India, which will be valid for today is as follows: